raspberrypilearning/comic-character/en/step_4.md

 --- task ---

-This line selects an HTML element with the id "name-span" and retrieves its text content, storing it in the variable name.
-Similar lines are used to retrieve text content for abilities, appearance, and origin from their respective elements.
+Use the DOM to search for an HTML element with the id "name-span".

+Use the `textContent` property of the `document.getElementById` method to collect any user input updated in the `name-span`.

+Store it in the variable 'name'.

 --- code ---
 ---
 language: js
 filename: script.js
 line_numbers: true
+line_number_start: 36
+line_highlights: 40
+---

+// Function to display summary function displaySummary() {
+    var summaryParagraph = document.getElementById("summary-paragraph");

+    var name = document.getElementById("name-span").textContent;

+}

+--- /code ---

+--- /task ---

+--- task ---

+Repeat the same steps to collect the `textContent` for abilities, appearance, and origin from their respective elements.

+Create variables `abilities`, `appearance` and `origins` to store the `textContent`.

+--- code ---
+---
+language: js
+filename: script.js
+line_numbers: true
-line_number_start: 15
+line_number_start: 36
-line_highlights: 17
+line_highlights: 41-43
 ---

 // Function to display summary